Jump to section:

 While ETFs have provided an accessible way for investors to gain exposure to the gold market there are many fears circulating about their security and integrity.
 For starters, the fact it is a structured paper asset that not everyone fully understands tends to defeat the object of owning a simple tangible asset like gold.
-So many investors have been stung over the past 5 years investing into asset backed securities that were rated AAA by the credit rating agencies, only to see them downgraded to junk status overnight when everyone realised that the subprime mortgages they were linked to would not pay out.
+So many investors have been stung over the past 5 years investing into asset-backed securities that were rated AAA by the credit rating agencies, only to see them downgraded to junk status overnight when everyone realised that the subprime mortgages they were linked to would not payout.
 It transpired that many very sophisticated investors never really knew which assets the bond was linked to or understood their lack of protection against such defaults.
-So are you more comfortable understanding the risks of holding gold coins or gold funds or ETFs?
+So are you more comfortable understanding the risks of holding gold coins or gold funds or ETFs

-There are press reports speculating that only 10% of the traded ETF value is backed by actual gold.
-With a distinct lack of auditing it’s difficult to know for sure what the exact figure is.
+Press reports are speculating that only 10% of the traded ETF value is backed by actual gold.
+With a distinct lack of auditing, its difficult to know for sure what the exact figure is.

 Jefferey Christian of the CPM Group confirmed that gold is leveraged around 100:1 at a Commodities Futures Trade Commission (CFTC) Hearing on March 26, 2010.
 This means that there are around 100 claims for each ounce of gold in existence and so not enough gold to be delivered to everyone who has been promised paper gold.

-We’re now seeing the next phase of counterparty risk with Sovereign debt.
-Investors who thought they were taking on very little risk by investing in Government bonds now face the very real prospect of not being paid out in full.
+We then saw the next phase of counterparty risk with Sovereign debt.
+Investors who thought they were taking on very little risk by investing in Government bonds faced the very real prospect of not being paid out in full.
 Countries such as Ireland, Greece, Portugal and Spain need help from the EU and IMF to repay their debts.
-There is every chance that bond holders will not receive all the capital back.
+There is every chance that bondholders will not receive all the capital back.

-By investing into a gold mining stock, ETF or Gold funds – each pose some sort of counterparty exposure and threat to the value of your asset.
-Remember – paper gold is a promise to pay, not the real thing!
+By investing in gold mining stock, ETF or Gold funds each poses some sort of counterparty exposure and a threat to the value of your asset.
+Remember paper gold is a promise to pay, not the real thing!

-4. If the reason you want to invest into gold is for portfolio insurance then make sure you have a comprehensive policy!
+If the reason you want to invest in gold is for portfolio insurance then make sure you have a Comprehensive policy!
 Everyone knows that gold provides security against economic and political unrest, making it the perfect safe haven asset in the current world in which we live.
-In that case you want this wealth protection to be thorough.
-By investing into paper gold it’s like buying an insurance policy with get-out clauses.
-In other words, it doesn’t provide full cover.
+In that case, you want this wealth protection to be thorough.
+By investing in paper gold its like buying an insurance policy with get-out clauses.
+In other words, it doesn’t provide full coverage.
 There are still risks attached such as counterparty risk.
-By investing into physical gold, it’s like having the most comprehensive insurance available, putting your mind at rest that no matter what the next financial headline is, your physical gold holding will provide the necessary balance.
+By investing into physical gold, its like having the most comprehensive insurance available, putting your mind at rest that no matter what the next financial headline is, your physical gold holding will provide the necessary balance.

-5. In the UK, there is the opportunity to own physical gold coins which are completely tax free.
+In the UK, there is the opportunity to own physical gold coins which are completely tax-free.
 All investment grade gold is VAT exempt.
-You pay no income tax while holding the gold and UK coins such as the Britannia and Sovereign are Capital Gains Tax free due to their status as legal tender.
+You pay no income tax while holding the gold and UK coins such as the Britannia and Sovereign are Capital Gains Tax-free due to their status as legal tender.
 Compare this to paper gold such as a mining stock or gold funds where you’ll have to pay income tax on any dividends and capital gains tax if you sell the shares at a profit.
-With CGT now up to 28% for higher rate tax payers, that’s nearly a third of your profits!
+With CGT now up to 28% for higher rate taxpayers, that’s nearly a third of your profits!

-6. Accessibility in times of crisis is crucial.
-After all gold should act as your crisis hedge.
-Over the past month we’ve read about the attempted ‘ink-cartridge bombers’ and MI5 revealing renewed threats to the UK, France and Germany.
+Accessibility in times of crisis is crucial.
+After all, gold should act as your crisis hedge.
+Over the past month, we’ve read about the attempted ink-cartridge bombers and MI5 revealing renewed threats to the UK, France and Germany.
 The Eiffel Tower has been evacuated twice in recent months.
-If one of these attempts gets through and the financial system collapses for a week or so how easy is it to access funds through your gold ETF, mining shares or Gold funds?
-By holding the physical metal itself, especially in the form of globally recognised coins, you hold the ultimate liquidity.
+If one of these attempts gets through and the financial system collapses for a week or so how easy is it to access funds through your gold ETF, mining shares or Gold funds By holding the physical metal itself, especially in the form of globally recognised coins, you hold the ultimate liquidity.